UPDATED: Indiana Stay-At-Home Order FAQ

 Essential businesses will remain open during the stay-at-home order to provide services that are vital to the lives of Hoosiers.
 If you believe your business is nonessential but still are being asked to show up to work, you may discuss it with your employer.

-Businesses/employers must follow social distancing and sanitation requirements as outlined in the executive order and other safety measures established by the U.S. Department of Labor.
+Businesses/employers must follow social distancing, sanitation requirements, and/or take any other measures to ensure a safe workplace as outlined in the executive order and other safety measures established by the U.S. Department of Labor.
 Hoosiers concerned about their workplace safety can file a complaint with IOSHA by clicking on this link: https://www.in.gov/dol/3144.htm

 Do essential businesses have to take steps to protect their employees?